swardforever/home/_posts/2026-04-24-questioning-the-lagrangian.md

 title: "questioning the lagrangian"
 date: 2026-04-24
 tags: [physics]
-description: "A generalized proof of why the Lagrangian must equal T-V, and an accompanying rant about physical intrinsic properties"
+description: "a generalized proof of why the Lagrangian must equal T-V, and an accompanying rant about physical intrinsic properties"
 ---

 ## "I don't know anything, but I do know that everything is interesting if you go into it deeply enough." - Richard Feynman